pgmystery/ssh-tunnel/README.md

 # SSH-Tunnel

 ## Bind ports
-Bind the port you want to the port of the container `6969`.
+Bind the port you want to use locally to the port of the container `6969`.

 ## Environment Variables